rodrixan/BQNote/README.md

 + View Note: HTML view of a Note (in order to be able to see its resources properly).
 + Add Note: Creates a new note with title and content. **At this moment it only allows plain text**.

-Creada por Rodrigo de Blas
+Developed by Rodrigo de Blas

 <a name="def-ide"></a>